Knowledge-Graph-Hub/kg-obo/.github/ISSUE_TEMPLATE/bug-report.md

 ### Version

-Which version of KG-COVID-19 are you seeing the bug with?
+Which version of kg-obo are you seeing the bug with?
 An md5 hash is most useful.

 ### Additional context